evonbit/bitcoin-native-systems/P2P Perpetual Distribution/01-p2p-perpetual-distribution.md

 - **Privileged-authorization UNAT mints** – A central authority issues supply.
 This model avoids bots successfully but introduces a centralized dependency.
 It is suitable for initial one-time distributions but cannot guarantee long-term issuance.
 - **Third-party indexers** – Both models rely on external indexers to track supply over time, which also cannot guarantee ongoing operation long term.

-To ensure sustainable, autonomous issuance for collections such as **Natcats**, where supply may continue for decades, a system must support both decentralized issuance and balanced distribution controls.
-**P2P Perpetual Distribution** satisfies these requirements.
+To ensure sustainable, autonomous issuance for collections such as **Natcats**, where supply may continue for decades, a system must support both decentralized issuance and balanced distribution controls.**P2P Perpetual Distribution** satisfies these requirements.

 ---

 ## System Overview

-## System Overview

 The Perpetual Distribution system consists of interconnected on-chain modules that autonomously generate, validate, and distribute new assets as Bitcoin blocks are mined.

-### Components
+### Components Summary

 - **Supply Engine** – Validates Bitcoin blocks against supply conditions to authorize new supply.
 - **Allocation Engine** – Determines which existing asset holder receives authorization to mint the next asset.
 - **Decentralized Collection Indexing** – Maintains the canonical on-chain record of all assets within a collection, updating automatically as new assets are issued.
 - **Deployment Inscription** – Defines the collection’s generative logic, supply parameters, and routes asset inscriptions to the supply and allocation engines.
 - **Asset Inscription** – A unique non-fungible token asset produced by a specific Bitcoin block.

+---

+## System Components

+Below are detailed breakdowns of each component and their respective on-chain functions.

 ### Supply Engine